jsnider3/jsnider3.github.io/_posts/2015-08-17-tictactoe.markdown

-When the app needed to save `MainActivity`’s state it did so by writing the board out as 10 strings, 9 to represent the text in each space and one to say which person had just moved, we then had two strings to say the computer and player’s chars.<sup>2</sup>
+When the app needed to save `MainActivity`’s state it did so by writing the board out as 10 strings, 9 to represent the text in each space and one to say which person had just moved, we then had two strings to say the computer and player’s chars,<sup>2</sup> and a flag to track whether we were in easy mode or not.<sup>3</sup>

-In our long-term storage, we currently have flags to keep track of whether we have ever played before and whether the game is currently in easy mode<sup>3</sup>, we then store integers for the user's number of wins, losses, and draws.<sup>4</sup>
+In our long-term storage, we currently have a flag to keep track of whether we have ever played before and integers for the user's number of wins, losses, and draws.<sup>4</sup>

 #### Challenges encountered